Networks to Use When Sending USDT and USDC

 Best Blockchain Networks to Use When Sending USDT and USDC

-Did you know that sending USDT or USDC through the wrong blockchain network can cause your money to be permanently lost?
+Did you know that sending USDT or USDC through the wrong blockchain network can make you lose your crypto?

 New to crypto?
 I offer beginner-friendly 1-on-1 coaching, and your first session is free.
 Check it out here.